grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 }
 ```

-The two *itbl0mydspSIG0* and *ftbl1mydspSIG1* tables are static global arrays.
+The two `itbl0mydspSIG0` and `ftbl1mydspSIG1` tables are static global arrays.
 They are filled in the `classInit` method.
 The architecture code will typically call the `init` method (which calls `classInit`) on a given DSP, to allocate class related arrays and the DSP itself.
-If several DSP are going to be allocated, calling `classInit` only once then the `instanceInit` method on each allocated DSP is the way to go.
+If several DSPs are going to be allocated, calling `classInit` only once then the `instanceInit` method on each allocated DSP is the way to go.

 In the `-mem` mode, the generated C++ code is now: